Mahdijafari3957/Jafari_ICSA_2026/README.md

    - In the **inner Eclipse instance**, import/open:
      - `edu.kit.pentest.generation`
        → Contains the generation code for abstract pen test cases.
-     - `edu.kit.pentest.runningexample`
-       → Contains the running example models in the `models` folder and `pentestcase.xmi` with generated pen test cases.
      - `edu.kit.pentest.evaluation`
        → Contains evaluation models in the `models` folder and subfolders, plus `pentestcase.xmi` with generated pen test cases.